qwix-app/qwix/README.md

 ### Running the container

-You will probably want to generate the database structure.
+You most likely want to generate the database structure before doing anything else.

 In order to do that, you will have to take a few extra steps just for your first run.